sensesnet/evo-scala-bootcamp/src/main/scala/com/evolution/bootcamp/task2/ReadMe.md

    If some of the implementation involves advanced math, it is OK
-    to skip it (leave unimplemented), the primary intent of this exercise is modelling using case classes and traits, and not math.
+    to skip it (leave unimplemented), the primary intent of this exercise is modelli ng using case classes and traits, and not math.